Since 2018, myself and others involved with Micronote

 Together our team submitted several patents for blockchain inventions, one of which is published and can be viewed

-In the summer of 2019 I started two open source projects.
-Both of these projects use the Rust programming language,
+In the summer of 2019, I started working with the Rust programming language.

-a relatively new language which and specializes in memory safety.
-The first project is a space shooter game approiately named space_shooter_rs on
+Rust is a relatively new language which specializes in memory safety.
+With Rust, I created a space shooter game appropriately named space_shooter_rs on

 Github.
 You can read more about the game on its project page.

 After a few months of continued development, I was approached